Woopra/Woopra-iOS/README.md

 #### Installing from Xcode(using Xcode15.3 for example)

 1. Add a package by selecting `File` → `Add Package Dependencies...` in Xcode’s menu bar.
-2. Search for the AppierWoopra SDK using the repo's URL: `https://github.com/Woopra/Woopra-iOS.git`
+2. Search for the WoopraSDK using the repo's URL: `https://github.com/Woopra/Woopra-iOS.git`
 3. Set the `Dependency Rule` to be `Exact Version` with version `1.2.0`
 4. Select `Add Package`.

-#### Alternatively, integrate AppierWoopra SDK in your `Package.swift` file(swift-tools-version:5.0)
+#### Alternatively, integrate WoopraSDK in your `Package.swift` file(swift-tools-version:5.0)

 ```swift
 dependencies: [